 Any other tricks in Lauren’s toolbox?

-Often she has us roll even before the subjects come in and sit down, in case they talk on the way in.
-It’s a little trick we’ve used and Lauren likes to do a lot.
-She also likes to keep rolling long after she says cut.
-There are some issues ethically with that, of course, but as long your subjects are already getting mic’d outside, they know they are being recorded.
+Often she has us capture some vérité before and after the interview.
+It’s a technique we’ve used that Lauren likes to do a lot.
+She likes to keep the camera rolling.
+Of course you have to be sensitive with this, but as long your subjects are already getting mic’d outside, there is an understanding that there is recording going on.
 A shot of Florian when he first walked into the room and sat down before we officially started was used in the final cut.
 In his case, he’s a character that owns the room, and Lauren and I talked about ways to see what his body language tells us about him.
 It was part of our plan all along to document these other non-verbal forms of communication.
 That also set up a nice wide shot and the second Canon got that tight angle and a variety of cutaways of the cigar in his hand.
 We some really good coverage on that interview.
 I also got shots of him driving his car in the rain with the 1D C. At the time I wasn’t sure if Lauren could use that, but the images of him driving in this contemplative mood were cut in very nicely with his later epiphany about how his wife just wanted him to turn off his cell phone and pay attention to her.
 I shoot tons of stuff and you never really know how it’s going to cut together, but in this case I really admire the way the editor crafted this very moving scene from those similarly moody elements.
 It was fun to shoot, even when I didn’t know where it would end up in the film.
 Letting Florian be himself, without putting too much artifice in the lighting or setup, was why those scenes work so well.